H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 "fifth_dgm": "/analyze",
 ```

-This means that when the main‑brain (or auxiliary orchestrators using the same mapping) calls
+This means that when the main‑brain calls `"fifth_dgm"`, it sends an HTTP POST to
-`"fifth_dgm"`, it sends an HTTP POST to `http://jarvis-fifth-dgm:4002/analyze` and expects a JSON
+`http://jarvis-fifth-dgm:4002/analyze` and expects a JSON response with
-response with `consciousness_decision`, `action`, and related fields.
-In the `query_service`
+`consciousness_decision`, `action`, and related fields.
+In the `query_service` helper, the
-helper, the request format is:
+request format is:
 ```python
 "fifth_dgm": {"content": message, "context": {}},
 ```